 |Sunday||11am - 4:30pm|

 The Guildhall has partial disabled access to the ground floor.
 An accessible toilet is also available.
-Please download the Guildhall's access statement attached to this page this page for full access details.
+Please download the access statement attached to this page this page for full access details.

 Is the Guildhall available for hire?

 The Guildhall is available for private hire for:

 - Civil ceremonies